pachyderm/pachyderm/doc/how-tos/deferred_processing.md

 ```

 When you run the commands above, Pachyderm creates a job for each
-of the command one after another.
+of the commands one after another.
 Therefore, when one job is completed,
 Pachyderm starts the next one.
 To verify
 that Pachyderm created jobs for these commands, run `pachctl list job`.